Preface

 Readers have occasionally asked about this URL since “Kisama” has no apparent connection to either the author or to the content of the Website.
 Those having an understanding of the Japanese language might be particularly curious, so some explanation would be in order here.

-In my travels, as I often do, I began to pick up a few words in Japan during the 1970s, and the word “ki” (for tree) stuck with me, given that I had been raising Christmas trees in California as a hoppy.
+In my travels, as I often do, I began to pick up a few words in Japan during the 1970s, and the word “ki” (for tree) stuck with me, given that I had been raising Christmas trees in California as a hobby.
 “Sama” of course is the most formal honorific, referring to someone worthy of great respect.
 What a great idea to adopt a nickname meaning, “very honorable tree person” –

 really bad idea !